Labour Law Numbered 4857

-National holidays, weekly rest days and public holidays which coincide with the duration of annual leave may not be included in the annual leave period.
+National holidays, weekly rest days, and public holidays that coincide with annual leave duration may not be included in the annual leave period.

-If the employee so requests, the employer must grant him up to four days’ leave without pay in order to make good his round-trip travel time, on condition that he provides documentary evidence that he is spending his annual leave at a place other than that where the establishment is located.
-The employer must keep a roster showing the paid annual leaves of the employees working in his establishment.
+If the employee so requests, the employer must grant them up to four days' leave without pay to make good their round-trip travel time, on condition that he provides documentary evidence that he is spending their annual leave at a place other than that where the establishment is located.
+The employer must keep a roster showing the paid annual leaves of the employees working in their establishment.

 - Remuneration during annual leave

-ARTICLE 57. - The employer must pay the employee using his annual leave the remuneration corresponding to his leave period either as a lump sum or as an advance payment prior to the beginning of the leave.
+ARTICLE 57 - The employer must pay the employee using their annual leave the remuneration corresponding to their leave period either as a lump sum or as an advance payment before the beginning of the leave.

 Provisions of Article 50 shall apply to the computation of this remuneration.

-The annual leave remuneration of employees who are not paid daily, monthly or weekly but who are remunerated according to an indefinite period of time or amount of money, such as a piece-rate, commission, profit sharing or percentage, must be calculated on their average daily earnings by dividing the total wages earned during the previous year by the number of days actually worked during that year.
+The annual leave remuneration of employees who are not paid daily, monthly, or weekly but who are remunerated according to an indefinite period or amount of money, such as a piece-rate, commission, profit sharing, or percentage, must be calculated on their average daily earnings by dividing the total wages earned during the previous year by the number of days actually worked during that year.

-If the employee has been granted a raise in pay within the previous year, the annual leave remuneration shall be computed by dividing the total wages earned between the date of the month in which the employee uses his leave and the date when his pay was raised by the number of days worked within that period.
+In the event of the employee has been granted a raise in pay within the previous year, the annual leave remuneration shall be computed by dividing the total wages earned between the month's date in which the employee used their leave and the date when their pay was raised by the number of days worked within that period.

 For employees working on a percentage basis, remuneration for annual leave must be paid by the employer in addition to any amount of money derived from current percentage earnings.